 Google analytics converts your assumptions about your target audience into trustworthy facts.

 One of the persuasive advantages of Google Analytics is it is free.

 It is a very effective tool that helps you track your marketing efforts by providing you with inclusive information.

 A key reason for Google Analytics’ effectiveness is it works well with Google platforms like YouTube, Google Ads, and Search Console.

 In order to track your marketing efforts, you must use this tool correctly.

-With a little expertise you can get plenty of insights on what competitors looked at on your site and for how long.
+With a little expertise, you can get plenty of insights into what competitors looked at on your site and for how long.